Spanish Paralympic Committee: Board members

-Past members of the board include Fernando Vicente Martin, who was the Committee's Vice President in the late 1990s.
+Past members of the board include Fernando Vicente Martin, who was the committee's vice president in the late 1990s.
 The President was in 2008 and 2009 Miguel Carballeda.
 Miguel Segarra was the Committee's Secretary General in 2008 and 2009, a role he continued to hold in 2013.

 Infanta Elena, Duchess of Lugo is the Honorary President of the Spanish Paralympic Committee.
 In this role she has led the Spanish delegation at the 2008 Summer Paralympics.

 Scandal

-Following the 2000 Summer Paralympics, Fernando Vicente Martin was expelled from the board of the Committee because they found him to be the one of the biggest participants in fraudulent activities involving the Spanish delegation at the Games, following an investigation initiated in November 2000 at the behest of the International Paralympic Committee.
+Following the 2000 Summer Paralympics, Fernando Vicente Martin was expelled from the board of the Committee because they found him to be one of the biggest participants in fraudulent activities involving the Spanish delegation at the Games, following an investigation initiated in November 2000 at the behest of the International Paralympic Committee.
 The Committee found that 10 of the 12 members of the Spanish intellectually disabled basketball team did not meet the standards for such players.
 The Committee also ordered members of the ID basketball team to return the gold medal they won at the 2000 Games.